curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ## Dynamic Client Creation

 Claude Code acts as an MCP client and sends the following DCR request details.\
-Note that the MCP authorization specification does not define how clients get the initial scope.\
+It does not yet use the scope received in discovery responses.

 ```json
 {